nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 {% include toc.md header=true show-in-toc=true ordered=true %}

-## Overview of Key Features
+## Features
 There are two core features that FoodRem provides: The Inventory Management System, and inventory analysis capabilities.

+TODO: Add links to e.g. name, bought date, expiry date, etc.
 ### Inventory Management System
-1. FoodRem allows you to track your inventory during your daily operations.
-Quickly *add, remove, and view* your available inventory.
-In addition to the usual sorting and filtering, FoodRem provides a *tagging system* to tag items in your inventory.
+ FoodRem allows you to track your inventory during your daily operations.
+ 1. Quickly **add, remove, and view** your available inventory.
+ 2. **Sort** and **filter** your inventory by name, bought date, expiry date, quantity, unit and cost.
+ 3. **Tag** items in your inventory.
 For example, you can quickly view all items that are tagged as vegetables.
-Feel free to flexibly tag your items to suit your organizational needs!

-2. Inventory Analysis
+### Inventory Analysis
-FoodRem tracks data that helps you streamline your business decisions through statistics.
-In addition to tracking your big ticket items, cut down food wastage by finding which items are expiring soon!
-Strive to reduce the costs lost to food wastage, and maximize your profits.
+FoodRem tracks data that helps you streamline your business decisions through **statistics**.
+1. Track your **most expensive items**.
+2. View items that are **expiring** in the next 10 days.
+3. Find out how much **cost was incurred** due to food wastage.

 ## How to use the User Guide
 To gain the most out from this User Guide, start off with the [Quick Start](#quick-start) section.
 This will give you a brief overview about how to use this application.